evanthegrayt/cdc/README.md

 ### Colored Output
-You can enable/disable colored terminal output, and even change the colors, by adding the following lines to a startup file.
+You can enable/disable colored terminal output, and even change the colors, by adding the following lines to a shell config file.

 ```sh
 export CDC_COLOR=false               # Default: true.
 Setting to false disables colors